 TEFL courses, TESOL courses, ELT courses...
 What's the difference?
 In fact, the answer to that question is really "not a lot".
 But let's first take a look at what all of those acronyms stand for...

 TEFL (Teaching English as a Foreign Language) is also sometimes referred to as EFL (English as a Foreign Language).
-As that "foreign" is considered at least by some to be politically incorrect, the term ELT (English Language Teaching) is sometimes preferred, though ESOL (English for Speakers of Other Languages) is now rapidly coming into fashion.
+We prefer the term ELT (English Language Teaching), though ESOL (English for Speakers of Other Languages) is now rapidly coming into fashion.

 In the US, TESOL (Teaching English to Speakers of Other Languages) is much more widely used than TEFL.